Marvin Miller: Curt Flood

 Throughout the 1969 season, Curt Flood, a perennial standout player for the powerhouse St. Louis Cardinals, argued with Cardinals owner August Busch and General Manager Bing Devine over a $10,000 raise in his $90,000 salary.
-Shortly after the 1969 season concluded, Devine sent Flood a terse, two-sentence letter notifying him that he had been traded to the then National League East cellar-dwelling Philadelphia Phillies.
+Shortly after the 1969 season concluded, Devine sent Flood a terse, two-sentence letter notifying him that he had been traded to the Philadelphia Phillies.
 Flood took the trade as an insult and also viewed it as a punishment by Cardinals management for his increased salary demands.
 Philadelphia's Shibe Park was known to be the most dilapidated in the major leagues compared with Busch Stadium that opened in 1966.
 Worse still, Phillies fans had earned a reputation for being virulent racists as was evidenced by the epithets and garbage they hurled at black player Dick Allen.
 (So bad was Allen's treatment at the hands of Phillies fans, he took to wearing a batting helmet while playing in the field.)
 At a conference held in his honor at New York University in 2012, Miller recalled what Flood had said to him about Philadelphia before filing the lawsuit: “On his experiences in Philadelphia, he said he had observed that the people at the ballpark, patrons, were as racist as any he had ever met in the south, and he was not going to live there or work there.”
 Coincidentally, Allen was the player the "Phils" sent to St. Louis as its part of the bargain for Flood.

 Flood wrote a letter to then Commissioner of Baseball Bowie Kuhn stating that he did not view himself as "property" and instructed Kuhn to notify all teams in Major League Baseball that he was willing to consider financial offers to play for any team during the 1970 season.
 Flood had chosen to ignore the age-old reserve clause, which prevented him from negotiating with any MLB team until he had sat out a season.
 Flood did not take his challenge of the reserve clause lightly and did consult with Miller before suing MLB and Bowie Kuhn.
 "I told him," recalled Miller, "that given the courts' history of bias towards the owners and their monopoly, he didn't have a chance in hell of winning.
 More important than that, I (Miller) told him even if he won, he'd never get anything out of it—he'd never get a job in baseball again."
 Flood asked Miller if it would benefit other players.
 "I (Miller) told him yes, and those to come."